mrdrivingduck/file-privacy-protector/README.md

 $ java -jar file-protector.jar decrypt ./
 ```

-Enter the password to generate secret key and decrypt the file filtered by `FileFilter`.
+Enter the password to generate secret key and decrypt the files filtered by `FileFilter`.

 ## Working Mode